Into battle with no medical services

 Based on the fact that the police have direct access to the advanced trauma capacities of the army, I regard their relative excess mortality after injury as a result of challenges inherent in the police’s own pre-hospital practice.

-3).
+The time immediately after a trauma, «the golden hour», is crucial for the patient’s survival (3).
 In Afghanistan, the police operate in an environment where external medical support/reinforcement cannot be counted on.
 Pre-hospital medical preparedness in the police force thus depends on solid medical competence and the availability of basic medical equipment among all police officers.

 Police training in Afghanistan encompasses eight weeks at a «basic patrolman course», including half a day of first-aid training (personal communication, Colonel Dr Fazekasof the Hungarian Defence Force and head of ANSF Medical Development Branch of ISAF Regional Command North).
 In addition, according to Afghan guidelines, each police officer should be issued with personal medical equipment/first-aid kit (tourniquet, pressure bandage and nasopharyngeal tube).
 However, actual first-aid skills and access to medical equipment in the Afghan army have not been systematically investigated.